 Try to avoid writing “proposals” and focus on writing “statements of work”.
 In other words, only put the time in to write such a time-consuming document when you are 80-90% sure the deal is sold (and has been sold to all the key people).
 Up until this time, only offer the prospect the minimum amount of information they need to advance the sale – try to minimize your time developing documents.

 Part of sales is about good time management.
-Don’t spend your time writing proposals, spend it selling and minimize your time in “Neverland” (unless of course, you really, really like Captain Hook, Michael Jackson or Johnny Depp).
+Don’t spend your time writing proposals, spend it selling and minimize your time in “Neverland” (unless of course, you really, really like Captain Hook or Michael Jackson.